Residency Program in Livestock Reproduction and Herd Health

 Second Year Program

 - Between August and June, of the second year, the resident will be enrolled in the Masters of Preventative Veterinary Medicine Program.
 In addition to required core courses, the resident will take courses specifically tailored to each resident's background and need, including, but not limited to enterprise economics, interpretation of tests, advanced statistical methods, nutrition, herd health, and food safety.
-Residents will not be required to pay tuition for the MPVM Program.
+Grant funds may be available to help with tuition for the MPVM Program.

 Residents will continue to have on-call emergency duty during the MPVM instruction period, but it will not be scheduled during exam periods and university quarter break periods (Winter break and one week in March).